WHISTLEBLOWER POLICY

 Whistleblowers may also be relatives, family members and dependents of the people listed above.

-Protections will apply to a Whistleblower reporting serious misconduct, or an improper or illegal state of affairs or circumstances, in relation to Jawun (or a related body corporate of Jawun) (Reportable Wrongdoing).
+Protections will apply to a Whistleblower reporting serious misconduct, or improper or illegal actions or circumstances, in relation to Jawun (Reportable Wrongdoing).
 For example, conduct that is:

 Personal work-related grievances